Usheninte/htmlpoems/README.md

 i am too weak to cry
 how could i

-i seek gold in mine of coal
+i seek gold in mines of coal
 i heal, then rip apart my soul

 poetic i would claim, i be